manojdakuwa/text-ppt-llm/README.md

 ## Usage

-1. Start the FastAPI server:
+1. a.
+Start the FastAPI server:
     ```bash
     uvicorn app:app --reload
     ```
+   b.
+Start the frontend running locally

 2. Use a tool like Postman or Curl to send a POST request to `http://127.0.0.1:8000/process` with your files and/or text.